-Receivables and related party receivables from collaborations (Note 6) are typically unsecured.
-Accordingly, the Company may be exposed to credit risk generally associated with its current collaboration agreement with Merck and any future collaboration agreements with other collaboration partners.
+Related party receivables from collaborations (Notes 5 and 6) are typically unsecured.
+Accordingly, the Company may be exposed to credit risk generally associated with its current Collaboration Agreement with Merck and any future collaboration agreements with other collaboration partners.
 To date, the Company has not experienced any losses related to these receivables.

-Merck accounted for 100% of the Company's revenue for the years ended December 31, 2017 and 2018.
+Merck accounted for 100% of the Company's revenue for the years ended December 31, 2019, 2018 and 2017.